 At USC, we recognize that many students and their families need assistance in meeting the costs of an outstanding private education.
 Regardless of a family’s financial circumstances, all domestic applicants are encouraged to apply for university need-based aid.

-Specific information on USC’s financial aid program and complete financial aid application instructions can be found at www.usc.edu/financialaid.
-The USC Financial Aid Office strives to meet each undergraduate student’s full determined need and the process for doing so requires considerable documentation.
-Please follow all deadlines closely and plan ample time to complete the process.
+Specific information on USC’s financial aid program and complete financial aid application instructions can be found at http://financialaid.usc.edu/.
+The USC Financial Aid Office strives to meet each undergraduate student’s full demonstrated financial need and the process for doing so requires the applicant to adhere to strict deadlines and provide considerable documentation.
+It is important to plan ample time to complete the process and follow all deadlines closely.
 Graduate students are eligible for need-based loan funding through the USC Financial Aid Office, however need-based grants are not available.

 Please note: International applicants are not eligible for federal need-based financial aid.

 It must be noted, however, that a faculty recommendation for Thornton School of Music merit aid does not guarantee that a student will be awarded a scholarship.
-In addition, for students receiving need-based aid, the combination of all merit, departmental or outside agency scholarships or loans may not exceed the USC-determined financial need.
+In addition, for undergraduates receiving need-based aid, the combination of all merit, departmental or outside agency scholarships or loans may not exceed the USC-calculated financial need.

-For detailed information about our teaching assistantships please click here.
+For detailed information about our graduate teaching assistantships please click here.